tendakung/tendakung.github.io/_pages/research.md

 ### The unintended effect of Brazil's environment-oriented credit policy on the drought-induced deforestation in the Amazon Biome.
 Coauthored with [Nilesh Shinde](https://sites.google.com/view/nshinde/home)

+### Does the investment effect of higher land ownership attenuate the concurrent rental-supply effect?
+Evidence from Nicaraguan farmers.

 ### Climate change, supply chain, and trade: Evidence from California drought.